Chart Color Schemes

 Employment conditions in Kowanyama - Pormpuraaw face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Kowanyama - Pormpuraaw has a balanced workforce with white and blue collar jobs.
-Essential services sectors are well represented, but the unemployment rate is high at 22.8%.
+Kowanyama - Pormpuraaw has a balanced workforce with white collar and blue collar jobs.
+Essential services sectors are well represented.

-As of June 2025588 residents are employed while the unemployment rate stands at 18.9%, significantly higher than Rest of Qld's rate of 3.9%.
-Workforce participation is lower at 44.9% compared to Rest of Qld's 59.1%.
-Leading employment industries include public administration & safety, health care & social assistance, and education & training.
-The area specializes in public administration & safety with an employment share 6.8 times the regional level.
+The unemployment rate was 21.6% in September 2025, with an estimated employment growth of 1.3% over the past year.
+There were 602 residents employed while the unemployment rate was 17.5% higher than Rest of Qld's rate of 4.1%.
+Workforce participation was at 44.9%, significantly lower than Rest of Qld's 59.1%.
+Leading employment industries among residents include public administration & safety, health care & social assistance, and education & training.

 Frequently Asked Questions - Employment